adiant/android-sdk-example/README.md

 ## Integration

-This information is also available on (our wiki)[https://github.com/adiant/android-sdk-example/wiki].
+This information is also available on [our wiki](https://github.com/adiant/android-sdk-example/wiki).

 For all types of ads, an app must require the INTERNET and ACCESS_NETWORK_STATE permissions in its manifest: